Halfhero212/eduasaad/replit.md

 ### Technical Implementations
 - **Backend Framework**: Express.js for a robust and scalable API layer.
 - **Database**: PostgreSQL managed with Drizzle ORM for type-safe and efficient database interactions.
 - **Authentication**: JWT-based authentication with role-based access control (superadmin, teacher, student).
 Secure password hashing using bcrypt (10 rounds).
-Password reset functionality is implemented with secure tokens.
+Password reset functionality is implemented with secure tokens and email delivery via Resend.
 - **File Storage**: Replit Object Storage is used for storing course thumbnails and quiz submission images.
 Server-side MIME type validation and randomized filenames enhance security.
 - **Video Content**: YouTube URLs are used for video lessons, with client-side features for progress tracking and resume playback.
 Enhanced download protection includes: privacy-enhanced YouTube player (youtube-nocookie.com), disabled fullscreen, hidden video info, disabled keyboard shortcuts, and right-click prevention.
 For maximum security, teachers should use YouTube's privacy settings (Unlisted videos, Domain Restrictions).
 - **Payment Workflow**: Integrates WhatsApp for direct student-teacher communication regarding payments for paid courses, with superadmin confirmation for enrollment activation.